A couple of years back, a one-of-a-kind penthouse with a playful backstory was briefly offered for sale, giving us a peek inside the famous residence.

-Spanning 3,200 square feet, the Barbie Penthouse has 3 bedrooms, 3.5 bathrooms, and a home office with a loft bed which can serve as an extra sleeping quarters when needed.
+Spanning 3,200 square feet, the Barbie Penthouse has 3 bedrooms, 3.5 bathrooms, and a home office with a loft bed that can serve as an extra guest bedroom when needed.

 Sassaman, a highly skilled interior designer, paid special attention to the master suite, which boasts the most curated finishes and has a large walk-in closet, ample space for a sitting area, office, private balcony a luxurious en suite spa bath.

-The kitchen, as the listing points out, is one of the most photographed kitchens in print, boasting a custom La Cornue range/oven, top of the line appliances, and hidden cabinets — all of which opens up to a dining and living area, perfectly appointed for entertaining.
+The kitchen, as the listing pointed out at the time, is one of the most photographed kitchens in print, boasting a custom La Cornue range/oven, top-of-the-line appliances, and hidden cabinets — all of which opens up to a dining and living area, perfectly appointed for entertaining.

 “The kitchen was terribly expensive.
 Anyone in their right mind wouldn’t have spent that, but it’s the hub of the house.
 We spend our time in the kitchens, so it deserved to get that,” Sassaman told the New York Post.